-Apart from this candidates must also know about the preparation plan that must flow few days or weeks before the main examination.
-The best thing to do a few weeks before the exam is to take a decent number of mock tests and analyse the results.
-The more the questions are practiced, the better will be the performance of the candidate.
-Revising important concepts and formulae is another way to boost your performance on the exam day.
+Apart from this, candidates must also know about the CAT preparation plan that must be adopted a few days or weeks before the examination.
+The best thing to do a few weeks before the exam is to take a decent number of CAT mock tests and analyse the results.
+The more questions are practised, the better will be the performance of the candidate.
+Revising important concepts and formulae is another way to boost performance on the exam day.

 Start reading the tips and tricks given below and simultaneously track your CAT preparation.
-Implement these pointers in your preparation pattern and see the remarkable change in your CAT 2018 result.
+Implement these pointers in your preparation pattern and see the remarkable impact in your CAT result.

-Every CAT 2018 aspirant must know that it very important for them to be aware of the subjects that are to be prepared for the examination.
-For this, the candidates must take a look at the CAT 2018 syllabus and churn out the subjects for the examination.
+Every CAT aspirant must know that it very important for them to be aware of the subjects that are to be prepared for the examination.
+For this, the candidates must take a look at the CAT syllabus.
 They must also know how to prepare these subjects in order to cover maximum topics and sections.
-Let’s check out some of the easy tips and tricks that can serve to be beneficial for the preparation plan.
+Let’s check out some of the easy tips and tricks that can be beneficial for the preparation plan.

-Time given to complete this section of CAT 2018 is 60 minutes.
-Test takers must not take more than 50 minutes to answer the maximum number of questions of this section.
-Rest 10 minutes should be utilized revising the answers and attempting unanswered questions.
+The time given to complete this section of CAT is 60 minutes.
+Test takers must not take more than 50 minutes to answer the maximum number of questions in this section.
+The remaining 10 minutes should be utilised revising the answers and attempting unanswered questions.

-The VARC has been structured to judge your reading skills along with your language knowledge.
-Experts advise improving grammatical understanding which can be done by following good grammar books.
+The VARC has been structured in a way to judge your reading skills along with your language knowledge.
+Experts advise on improving grammatical understanding, which can be done by following good grammar books.

-For a better understanding, reading through junior level books has been considerably advised and recommended by the experts and 99 percentile CAT applicants.
+For a better understanding, reading through junior level books is recommended by experts and CAT applicants who have scored 99 percentile.

-Other sub-sections need more and more of practice and a little bit of memorizing when it comes to synonyms and idioms.
-For this, you can solve practice papers or previous years questions’ papers for a variety of questions.
+Other sub-sections need more practice and a little bit of memorising when it comes to synonyms and idioms.
+For this, you can solve practice papers or previous years' question papers.

 Solving previous years’ papers will also help in understanding the pattern and structure of the questions framed for VARC.